Faith Expressions

 “I am the Lord your God…You must not have any other god but me.
 You must not make for yourself an idol of any kind, or an image of anything in the heavens or on the earth or in the sea.
 You must not bow down to them or worship them, for I, the Lord your God, am a jealous God who will not tolerate your affection for any other gods.”

-(Deuteronomy 5:6-9 / NLT 2016) --- Bible verses about the first commandment of the Ten Commandments or the Decalogue that informs the individual and/or the people about a stable, unchanging God who is their creator and savior and who must be the only one to be worshipped, and which consider practices such as pagan worship, satanism and polytheism (or the worship of many gods) as abhorrent to God
+(Deuteronomy 5:6-9 / NLT 2016) --- Bible verses about the first commandment of the Ten Commandments or the Decalogue that inform the individual and/or the people about a stable, unchanging God who is their creator and savior and who must be the only one to be worshipped, and which consider practices such as pagan worship, satanism and polytheism (or the worship of many gods) as abhorrent to God

 “You must not misuse the name of the Lord your God.
 The Lord will not let you go unpunished if you misuse his name.”

-(Deuteronomy 5:11 / NLT 2016) --- Bible verse about the second commandment of the Ten Commandments or the Decalogue that commands the individual and/or the people to respect the name of the Lord and which implies that human behaviors such as blasphemy, swearing and disrespectful use of God’s name in speech and other forms of communication are grievous offenses against God; Bible verse about a commandment with a corresponding punishment for its violation
+(Deuteronomy 5:11 / NLT 2016) --- Bible verse about the second commandment of the Ten Commandments or the Decalogue that commands the individual and/or the people to respect the name of the Lord and which implies that human behaviors such as blasphemy, swearing and disrespectful use of God’s name in speech and other forms of communications are grievous offenses against God; Bible verse about a commandment with a corresponding punishment for its violation

 “Observe the Sabbath day by keeping it holy, as the Lord your God has commanded you.”